GLIMS-RGI/rgi_user_guide/_sources/data_fields/glacier_product.md

 ### `term_type`

 The `term_type` attribute contains information on terminus type.
 All glaciers in RGI 7.0 have been assigned the "Not assigned" category, except for the marine-terminating glaciers in the northern hemisphere (after {cite:t}`Kochtitzky2022`) and in region 17 (Southern Andes).

+Visit [](attributes-stats) for global statistics of this attribute in RGI 7.0 and RGI 6.0.

 |   Value | Terminus type      |
 |--------:|:-------------------|
 |       0 | Land-terminating   |